 Women’s participation and leadership are key to addressing gender-based disparities in climate-driven displacement.
 Leena believes in a holistic approach to climate mitigation and adaptation.
 “Climate change and migration are inseparable from each other,” said Leena.
 People working on these issues need to understand the intersectionality of the environment, conflict, and socioeconomic factors like gender.
 Community development and disaster management actors must also ensure and improve women’s access to information and inclusion.
 Leena also emphasized peer support, which is effective in healing displaced women’s trauma.

 Gender-responsive programming is needed to support and protect women and girls experiencing displacement.
 Such programming would acknowledge the unequal impacts of climate change on women.
 Gender disparities can be addressed through climate adaptation measures, improved shelter and WASH facilities, and prevention of gender-based violence.
-Such programmes and decision-making must include affected women to effectively address these disparities.
+Such programmes and decision-making must include affected women to effectively address these disparities, and including and elevating the voices of displaced people in these spaces is also critically needed.
 The most pivotal actions will put women’s voices and leadership front and center. ◼

 Refugees International is leading efforts to address gaps in international law, build resiliency in frontline communities, and forge innovative protection pathways for people displaced by climate.